 For Trip Tickets, Day Passes, 3 Day Pass, 10 Ride Tickets, 31 Day Rolling Swiper: Senior Albany County clients who live within three quarter miles of a bus route and are capable of taking a CDTA bus to their appointments may receive a CDTA Fare Product.
 The CDTA Fare Product Coordinator will determine the best Fare Product for the client’s need.

-STAR coupons: All persons must be approved to ride STAR service according to the regulations under the Americans with Disabilities Act (ADA).
-Application forms can be obtained by calling 482-2022.
-STAR operates curb-to-curb service that is complementary to the CDTA bus network.
+STAR coupons: All customers must be approved to ride STAR service according to the regulations under the Americans with Disabilities Act (ADA).
+Application forms can be obtained by calling (518) 482-2022 STAR operates curb-to-curb service that is complementary to the CDTA bus network.
 Also, STAR does not prioritize based upon the purpose of the trip.
 ACCESS will provide STAR coupons good for one ride each to Senior Albany County clients for transportation to medical care and services approved by Access.